jbeda/jaw/README.md

 _(So far!)_

 1. Canvas has root to a hierarchy of Nodes.
-1. Main calls `Canvas.doRender`
+1. "Main" calls `Canvas.renderOnce` with a `PlanContext`

    1. Background is cleared using `Canvas.bgFill`
-   1. `Node.draw` is called on root.
+   1. **Planning Pass**: `Node.plan` is called on `Canvas.root`.
 This returns a RenderPrimitive.
-Context is passed down with the accumulated transform to the root.
-Context also includes the inherited fill and stroke from parents.
+Context (`PlanContext`) is passed down with the accumulated transform to the root.
+Context also includes the inherited fill and stroke from parents along with any othe properties that may be used by nodes.

       Subclasses are meant to implement drawing logic in `Node.drawImpl`.
 The current node transform and attributes are applied before `Node.drawImpl` is called.

+      During the planning pass, any dynamic attributes are resolved to concrete attributes before being used or baked into the plan.

-   1. `RenderPrimitive.htmlCanvasRender` is called on the RenderPrimitive to render to HTML Canvas element.
+   1. \*_Rendering Pass_: `RenderPrimitive.htmlCanvasRender` is called on the
+      RenderPrimitive to render to HTML Canvas element.
 This will set the transform into the Canvas2D context automatically for each object during the recursive descent.

 ## Technologies to consider